 When we talk about making a relationship strong, we often talk about "building."
-Building strong communication; building intimacy, building trust.
-But while intimacy and communication can be built from scratch, building trust is more complicated, because it doesn’t feel like a fresh start with every new relationship.
-Unfortunately, we tend to carry trust issues from one relationship into the next.
+Building strong communication, building intimacy, and building trust.
+But while intimacy and communication can be built from scratch, building trust is more complicated because it doesn’t feel like a fresh start with every new relationship.
+Unfortunately, we tend to carry trust issues from one relationship to the next.
 If we’ve been hurt, betrayed, or just left uneasy in past relationships, it’s totally natural to want to avoid that happening again.

 1. You Doubt Your Partner and They’re Pulling Back